mirego/activerecord_json_validator/README.md

 #    ]
 ```

+## Development

+The tests require a database.
+We've provided a simple `docker-compose.yml` that will make
+it trivial to run the tests against PostgreSQL.
+Simply run `docker compose up -d`
+followed by `rake spec`.
+When you're done, run `docker compose down` to stop the database.

+In order to use another database, simply define the `DATABASE_URL` environment variable
+appropriately.

 ## License

 `ActiveRecord::JSONValidator` is © 2013-2022 [Mirego](https://www.mirego.com) and may be freely distributed under the [New BSD license](https://opensource.org/licenses/BSD-3-Clause).
 See the [`LICENSE.md`](https://github.com/mirego/activerecord_json_validator/blob/master/LICENSE.md) file.